mlcommons/modelbench/README.md

 git clone https://github.com/mlcommons/modelbench.git
 ```

+3. Make sure that you have no python virtual environments activated.
+They will interfere with the poetry setup.

-3. Install ModelBench and dependencies.
+4. Install ModelBench and dependencies.
 ```shell
 cd modelbench
 poetry install